Management

 How to Avoid Brain Injuries at Work

 We know that TBIs contribute to 30% of all injury-related deaths in the US today.
 Avoidance is essential to reducing these numbers.
 Much of the burden has to be placed on employers because the legal and human repercussions can be huge.
 It is strongly advised that anyone who suffers a brain injury at work should seek out help from reputable brain injury lawyers as soon as they can after treatment.
-This is mainly to help with the various expenses that can be associated with their healthcare and any ongoing living costs.
+This is mainly to help with the various expenses associated with their healthcare and any ongoing living costs.

 So how can you go about avoiding brain injuries at work?

 The first step is to provide proper training.
-Those who are in dangerous work areas should have full training before they’re able to venture into the area.
+Those in dangerous work areas should have full training before they’re able to venture into the area.
 Many accidents happen when the untrained are involved.

 Finally, you should consult with a health and safety professional to perform regular inspections of dangerous work sites.
 They can advise on the procedures you can implement to maximize safety and avoid falling foul of the law.